sallabas/iris-classification-mlops/README.md

 ## Objective
 The goal of **Sprint 1** was to set up the foundational structure of the *Iris Flower Classification* ML project and build a simple working machine-learning model to validate the workflow.

+# Sprint 2 - MLOps Pipeline + API

+## Objective
+The goal of **Sprint 2** was to set up a machine-learning pipeline for Iris flower classification built using Kedro, FastAPI, and scikit-learn by following modern MLOps practice.

 ---

 ## Project Setup